 Select the one, single sub-cause listed under sections G1 thru G8 that best describes the apparent cause of the Incident.
 These sub-causes are contained in the shaded column on the left under each main cause category.
-Answer the corresponding questions that accompany your selected sub-cause, and describe any secondary, contributing, or root causes of the Incident in PART $\rm H-Narrative$ Description of the Incident.
+Answer the corresponding questions that accompany your selected sub-cause, and enter secondary, contributing, or root causes of the Incident in PART J - Contributing Factors.